flohintz/blockdrop-experiment/README.md

 4. Implement a sole ResNet, which is used as comparison to blockdrop: rnet_single

 ## Steps of BlockDrop and the name of the script (in brackets: where to find pretrained versions to start at this step)
-1. train ResNet --> rnet_single.ipynb
+1. train ResNet --> rnet_sole.ipynb
 2. train Policy Net and finetuning* --> blockdrop_training.ipynb (input: cv/trained_rnet)
 4. Inference*  --> blockdrop_inference.ipynb (input: cv/finetuned)